-Although there are still those in the medical community who are critical of the procedure, the success rates and survival rates are constantly improving.
+Although there are still those in the medical community who are critical of the procedure, the success rates and life expectancy are constantly improving.

 Getting Treated With a Multimodal Approach

-Finding multimodal treatment options is possible regardless of a patient’s mesothelioma type or stage.
-Having several treatments could mean the difference of living for months versus living for years.
-Find out more about the multimodal treatment methods mesothelioma survivors have used in our free Mesothelioma Survivor’s Guide.
+Having a multimodal treatment plan is possible regardless of a patient’s mesothelioma type or stage.
+Using several treatments together could mean the difference between living for only a few months or for several more years.